 - Changes in eating habits, usually overeating or developing a preference for sweets and carbohydrates

 - Eating inedible objects

 - Compulsively wanting to put things in the mouth

 Speech and language problems

-Two types of primary progressive aphasia are considered frontotemporal dementia.
-Primary progressive aphasia is characterized by an increasing difficulty in using and understanding written and spoken language.
-For example, people may have trouble finding the right word to use in speech or naming objects.
+- Increasing difficulty in using and understanding written and spoken language, such as having trouble finding the right word to use in speech or naming objects

-Rarer subtypes of frontotemporal dementia are characterized by problems with movement, similar to those associated with Parkinson's disease or amyotrophic lateral sclerosis.
+Rarer subtypes of frontotemporal dementia are characterized by problems with movement, similar to those associated with Parkinson's disease or amyotrophic lateral sclerosis (ALS).